lbormann/darts-caller/README.md

 - Enable debug ('-DEB "1"') to display more information about a problem.
 - If you don't know how to solve a problem, have a look below.

-### Failed to process voice-pack 'X'

-All voice-packs are hosted on dropbox.
-There is a chance that you encounter this error as dropbox allows only a certain download count in unknown time window.
-Just be patient, wait a few hours and restart the application.
-It could be helpful to restart your router or use a vpn to bypass.

 ### failed keycloakauthentication Error (401 invalid_grant)

 - Disable Two-Factor-Auth (2FA).